Can Bumble Bees Survive Cold Temperatures?

 My advice is as follows:

-- Preferably, leave the bee alone.
-If you are concerned it will be stepped on or disturbed by an animal (such as a dog or cat), then by all means, you can gently scoop it on to a leaf of flower, and put it to one side, perhaps onto a flower head, then let it be.
+• Preferably, leave the bee alone.
+If you are concerned it will be stepped on or disturbed by an animal you can gently scoop it on to a leaf or flower then let it be.

-- You could proved additional shelter by placing an upturned flower pot with a hole in the bottom over the bee.
+• You could provide additional shelter by placing an upturned, ceramic flower pot with a good-sized hole in the bottom over the bee.
 The bee will then have some additional shelter but will be able to escape through the hole.

 References